-$$E(Instr1, Instr2) = E{Instr1, Instr2} - E{Instr1, NOP} - E{NOP, Instr2} - E{NOP, NOP}$$ (12)
+$$E(Instr1, Instr2) = E{Instr1, Instr2}$$

+$$-E{Instr1, NOP} - E{NOP, Instr2} - E{NOP, NOP}$$ (12)

-2.4 Modeling the Energy of a Program
+2.4.
+Modeling the energy of a program

 The total energy consumed when a program is executed can be estimated by summing the base costs of the instructions and the inter-instruction costs.
-Doing that, it is observed that the inter-cycle costs included in the expressions (7) and (12) cancel each other and finally a sum including only the actual energy components of each instruction and the corresponding inter-instruction effects appears.
-Indeed, only three additional components appear, one inter-cycle component of the first instruction of the program and one of the last instruction and an inter-instruction effect between NOP instructions.
+Doing that, it is observed that the inter-cycle costs included in the expressions Eqs (7) and (12) cancel each other and finally a sum including only the actual energy components of each instruction and the corresponding interinstruction effects appears.
+Indeed, only three additional components appear, one inter-cycle component of the first instruction of the program and one of the last instructions.
 These three components will determine the maximum theoretic error of the method.
-An example is given in Figure 3 where the application of the method for a program consisting of three instructions ADD, MOV and CMP is analyzed.
-As it is shown, all the inter-cycle costs included in equations (7) and (12) are eliminated except the three ones mentioned before.
+An example is given in Fig. 3 where the application of the method for a program consisting of three instructions ADD, MOV and CMP is analyzed.
+As it is shown, all the inter-cycle costs included in Eqs (7) and (12) are eliminated except the three ones mentioned before.
 In this way the actual energy components of the instructions are isolated from secondary effects and high accurate estimates for the processor can be created.